 So we’ve covered nearly every type of wax for making homemade candles, but there’s still another type I also wanted to show you guys, how to make beeswax candles.

 We’ve used sheets of beeswax to make no melt, rolled beeswax pillar candles, but that’s a craft I think is best done with the kids as it’s a lot of fun.
 So I thought it would be nice to have a go at melting and pouring our own beeswax candles!

-Today I’m going to show you two methods, making beeswax jar candles and some super cute little beeswax tealights that are just gorgeous.
+Today I’m going to show you two methods, first I’m making beeswax jar candles and further down the page you will find some super cute little beeswax tealights that are just gorgeous.

 But as I’m sure you know, beeswax is the most expensive wax available.
 So I wanted to go a little further with these and scent them with essential oils for the most luxurious diy beeswax candles you can make at home.
 But don’t worry; you can just substitute it for fragrance oil if you wish.